zehracavdar/Percolation/README.md

 **The problem.** In a famous scientific problem, researchers are interested in the following question: if sites are independently set to be open with probability p (and therefore blocked with probability 1 − p), what is the probability that the system percolates?
 When p equals 0, the system does not percolate; when p equals 1, the system percolates.

 **The model.** We model a percolation system using an n-by-n grid of sites.
 Each site is either open or blocked.
-A full site is an open site that can be connected to an open site in the top row via a chain of neighboring (left, right, up, down) open sites.
+A full site is an open site that can be connected to an open site in the top row via a chain of neighboring (left, right, up, down only; cross sites are not included) open sites.
 We say the system percolates if there is a full site in the bottom row.
 In other words, a system percolates if we fill all open sites connected to the top row and that process fills some open site on the bottom row.

 ---
 - [Assignment](#assignment)